 Although other chemical species may still absorb the energy from the light source, the J505 only detects the specific wavelength that is fluoresced radially from an air sample.
 The amount absorbed is inconsequential because the mercury concentration is revealed by the amount of light fluoresced at a 90° degree angle.
 This technology is a more direct method of analysis since the instrument is quantifying individual photons of excited mercury atoms in a sample.
 The diagram below outlines how this done without having to amplify the signal through a series of mirrors.

 Elemental mercury (Hg) is the only metal on the periodic table that remains in its liquid phase under standard temperature and pressure (STP), giving it the appropriate nickname of ‘quicksilver.’
-Many of us may envision this form of mercury as this shiny silver puddle evading capture, but mercury can be found in many other forms in our everyday lives.
-Fluorescent lighting, antique switches, dental fillings and thermometers are just a handful of items that contain the toxic metal, not to mention its many uses in industrial processing (chlorine, cement, and gold purification).
-Most of these items are sufficient at sequestering or minimizing the exposure of the dangerous metal, but accidents can and do happen.
-Thermometers break, old bulbs and switches are crushed in landfills and industrial mercury incidences can occur.
-So, why is it so bad for us to be exposed to this metal?
+Many of us see mercury as a shiny silver puddle, but it can be found in many other forms in our everyday lives.
+Fluorescent lighting, antique switches, dental fillings and thermometers are just a handful of items that contain mercury, not to mention its many uses in industrial processing (chlorine, cement, and gold purification).
+Most of these items and processes are able to minimize mercury exposure, but accidents can and do happen.